anupam-sy/chef-inspec-gcp-benchmarks/README.md

 - [Required] `inspec init profile --platform gcp my-gcp-profile` # To initialize the profile directory structure and then modify accordingly.
 - [Optional] `inspec detect -t gcp://` # To verify the credentials.
 - [Required] `inspec exec . -t gcp:// --input-file attributes.yml` # To execute the profiles with the required inputs/attributes.

+> [!TIP]
+> RuboCop can be used as linter for the ruby files to format.

 ## References
 - https://www.chef.io/downloads